MicrosoftDocs/azure-dev-docs/articles/azure-developer-cli/use-existing-template.md

     :::image type="content" source="media/make-azd-compatible/azd-init.png" alt-text="A screenshot showing the select a template options.":::

 1. From the list of templates, select **Starter - Bicep**.
-You may need to scroll through the list using your keyboard arrow keys to find the template.
+You can type the template name or use your keyboard arrow keys to find it.

 1. When prompted, enter a short environment name, such as **testenv**.

-1. After you run `azd init`, the following assets are added to your project:
+1. After you run `azd init`, the following assets are added to your current directory:

     ```txt
     ├── .azdo                                        [ Configures an Azure Pipeline ]